 Community Life

 Westminster Presbyterian offers many ways to get involved with our church community, including through arts and crafts, book groups, fellowship groups, recreation, retreats and special events, and spiritual opportunities.
-For more information about participating in one of the following groups, please contact the Reverend Lindsey Hubbard-Groves at 503.287.1289 x 115, unless another contact is noted for that group.
+For more information about participating in one of the following groups, please contact the church office at 503.287.1289 or info@westprespdx.org unless another contact is noted for that group.
 Also check out additional opportunities featured on our website pages for adult educationcaring ministries, and service to the world.

 For more information about the dates and times that groups meet, see our calendar page.

-You’re invited to Westminster’s 2025 All-Church Retreat at the Columbia River Gorge, held July 11 through 13 at the Menucha Retreat and Conference Center (menucha.org) in Corbett, Oregon.
-This fun weekend for all ages will include shared meals, games, time to relax in nature or by the pool, and worship.
-The cost is $200 per adult, but the church will cover the cost for children and youth age 18 and younger to attend for free with family!
-Meals are included.
+You’re invited to Westminster’s 2026 All-Church Retreat at the Columbia River Gorge, held July 17 through 19, 2026, at the Menucha Retreat and Conference Center (menucha.org) in Corbett, Oregon.
+This fun weekend for all ages will include shared meals, a variety show, time to relax in nature or by the pool, worship, and more.
+Registration uses a tiered pricing model; choose the level that fits your situation.
+All tiers include five meals and comfortable lodging.

-The last day to register is Sunday, June 15, unless we reach capacity sooner, in which case registration will close when full.
-Payment is due upon registration unless you’re following up with pastor Lindsey regarding a scholarship or you’ve made alternate arrangements with her.
+The last day to register is Wednesday, June 24, unless we reach capacity sooner, in which case registration will close when full.
+Payment is due upon registration unless you’re following up with pastor Gregg Neel regarding a scholarship or you’ve made alternate arrangements with him.
+Contact Gregg or the church office with questions (503-287-1289, info@westprespdx.org).

 HOW TO REGISTER

 To register, you will need to (1) fill out the registration form, and (2) make a payment or arrange for a scholarship.
 You are not considered to be registered until you have completed both steps.
-For scholarship information, contact Lindsey at lgroves@westprespdx.org.
+To request a scholarship, please fill out the form and check the scholarship box.
+The Rev. Gregg Neel will contact you to discuss a scholarship.

 Registration Form: Please fill out the online registration form here.